DynamyX-tech/dynamyx/README.md

-# Dynamyx Landing Page
+# DynamyX Landing Page

-This is the landing page for Dynamyx.
+This is the landing page for DynamyX.
 It is built using [Astro](https://astro.build), React, and Tailwind CSS.

 ## 🚀 Getting Started